gilch/hissp/docs/tutorial.rst

 which can have special meaning in Python.
 It might have been simpler to use the character's `ord()<ord>`, but it's important that the munged symbols still be human-readable.

+The "Qz" bigram is almost unheard of in English text, and "Q" almost never ends a word (except perhaps in brand names), making "Qz" a visually distinct escape sequence, easy to read, and very unlikely to cause a collision when demunging.

 Munging happens at `read time`_, which means you can use a munged symbol both as an identifier and as a string representing that identifier: